RaiderHCPlay/RaiderHCPlay/README.md

 Hi!
 I'm RaiderHCPlay, also known as Paweł.
-I'm web developer.
+I'm a web developer.
 ***

 ### Projects